How to Contact Us

 Phone: (03) 6324 3615

 or by email to ADCET.Admin@utas.edu.au

 Mission Statement and Aims

 The Australian Disability Clearinghouse on Education and Training (ADCET) is a web based information source that provides up to date, accurate and comprehensive information about inclusive teaching, learning and assessment strategies, accommodations and support services for people with disabilities.

-ADCET aims to encourage equitable, inclusive access to post secondary education and training for people with disabilities through the following strategies:
+ADCET aims to encourage equitable, inclusive access to post secondary education and training for people with disability through the following strategies: